 Seattle

-When I look at a map of the United States and I try to pick out tech cities that don’t have a high cost of living or onerous taxes and with temperate weather, only Seattle remains.
-Throw in the University of Washington which is graduating more and more skilled computer engineers every year and you can see that Seattle might be undervalued, which means rents may very well rise even after the current demand shortage is met.
+When I look at a map of the United States and try to pick out tech cities that don’t have a high cost of living or onerous taxes, and have temperate weather, only Seattle remains.
+Throw in the University of Washington, which is graduating an increasing number of skilled computer engineers each year, and you can see that Seattle might be undervalued, which means rents may very well rise even after the current demand shortage is met.

-The prediction made sense to me because lower-skilled labor will increasingly be replaced via automation, computers, and eventually robotics.
-We’ve already got robots that can flip burgers and machines that dispense burritos in 1 minute.
+The prediction made sense to me because lower-skilled labor will increasingly be replaced by automation, computers, and eventually robotics.
+We already have robots that can flip burgers and machines that dispense burritos in under a minute.
 This trend will not only continue but accelerate.

-What Cowen articulates in his book is how the most important factor in deciding where to live is how much you have left in your paycheck once your bills are paid.
-Those with higher incomes will migrate to cities with other people with high incomes and enjoy the culture and entertainment opportunities it brings.
-Those without will move mostly South where their lower salaries go a lot further.
+What Cowen articulates in his book is that the most critical factor in deciding where to live is how much you have left in your paycheck after paying your bills.
+Those with higher incomes will migrate to cities where other people with high incomes reside, enjoying the culture and entertainment opportunities it brings.
+Those without will move mostly South, where their lower salaries go a lot further.

 Seeing Seattle in this light, I now believe it will be one of those cities where the cost of living will be high.